 Marketing Your Artwork & Photography Online

-Below are some suggestions on how to market your photography and art.
+Below are some suggestions on how to market your photography and art to sell photos online.
 The same steps apply to marketing pretty much anything online—just adapt them to suit your products and audience!

 - Work Out What Your Message Is: What makes your art special or different?
 What do you stand for?
 What is your unique selling proposition (USP)?

-- Know Who Your Customers Are: Who are you selling to, where do they come from, what ages are they?
+- Know Who Your Customers Are: Who are you selling to (demographics), where do they come from (sites they visited before they found you or physical location), what is their profession (home decorator, work from home employee)?
 You can’t sell the same message to everyone so figure out who your core customer is and market your products in a way that would attract them.
 Google Analytics provides valuable insights into who your audience is, who’s looking at your website, and where they’re located or look at your social media and see who follows and engages with your art content.